SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 - **Extend trend data from the database with real-time parameter changes**: Available from DataMiner 9.5.7 onwards.
 From that version of DataMiner onwards, by default, trend graphs are redrawn after each parameter change.
 When this setting is enabled, parameter changes will be displayed using a lighter color in order to clearly show the difference between this parameter data and “confirmed” trend data from the database.
 The moment a trend data update is received, the confirmed trend data will be drawn using the standard trend data color.

 - **Current timeline**: Available from DataMiner 9.5.9 onwards (previously available as “Follow mode”).
-Determines the behavior of a trend graph’s current time line.
+Determines the behavior of a trend graph’s current timeline.
 The following options are available:

     | Value | Behavior                                                                                                                                                                  |
     |---------|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------|